 7 MIN READ

-• Late season scouting of corn can help assess the season in preparation for harvest and planning for next season.
+• Late season corn scouting can help prepare for harvest and plan for next season.

-• Issues that occurred during the growing season can be identified and management strategies can be developed to help minimize any issues going forward.
+• Scouting can help pinpoint any issues that occurred during the growing season and identify management strategies to minimize the issues going forward.

 Stalk and Ear Issues

-Figure 1. (a) European corn borer, (b) southwestern corn borer, (c) western bean cutworm (Images courtesy of Frank Peairs, Colorado State University, Bugwood.org), (d) corn earworm (R.L.
+Figure 1. (a) European corn borer, (b) southwestern corn borer, (c) western bean cutworm (Images (a), (b), and (c) courtesy of Frank Peairs, Colorado State University, Bugwood.org), (d) corn earworm (Image courtesy of R.L.
 Croissant, Bugwood.org), (e) fall armyworm (Clemson University - USDA Cooperative Extension Slide Series, Bugwood.org).

 Other Late Season Ear Feeding Insects

 Stink bugs and picnic beetles can also be found feeding on corn late season.
 Stink bug injury to kernels causes a scarring or bruising appearance on the kernels.
-Injury is typically found at the ear tip.
-Picnic beetles are often found feeding on fermenting kernels that have been injured by other insects or birds.
+Injury is typically found at the ear tip.3 Picnic beetles are often found feeding on fermenting kernels that have been injured by other insects or birds.1

 Figure 2. (a) Anthracnose stalk rot and (b) Gibberella stalk rot.